vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```
    The image bundle in the form of TAR files, along with the publish-images-fromtar.yaml file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.

-1. Copy the Files to the bootstrap Machine after bootstrap Machine deployment.
+1. Copy the files to the bootstrap Machine after bootstrap Machine deployment.

     Copy the following files to the offline machine, which is the bootstrap machine in the proxied or air-gapped environment, through a USB thumb drive or other medium:
    * Image TAR files